adnaniazi/capfinder/docs/training.md

 - `dtype`: Data type for model parameters.
 Options: "float16", "float32", "float64".
 - `train_test_fraction`: Fraction of data to use for training vs. testing.
 Testing set is the holdout set.
 - `train_val_fraction`: Fraction of training data to use for training vs. validation.
+- `use_augmentation`: Whether to augment real training data with time-warped (squished and expanded) data
 - `output_dir`: Directory to save output files.

 ### Learning Rate Scheduler Parameters